Ga naar het hoofdmenu Ga naar de inhoud

 No sustainable investment objective

-The product promotes environmental characteristics.
-Specifically, it promotes climate change mitigation by reducing energy consumption of its real estate in the portfolio.
-Vesteda takes several measures to reduce the energy consumption of the property portfolio.
+Environmental or social characteristics of the financial product The product promotes environmental characteristics.
+Specifically, it promotes climate change mitigation by reducing the energy consumption of its real estate portfolio.
+Vesteda takes several measures to reduce the energy consumption of its portfolio.

 Investment strategy